UnconnectedBedna/shrink-backup/README.md

-  -q --quiet      Do not print rsync copy process --no-color      Run script without color formatted text --fix           Try to fix the img file if -a fails with a "broken pipe" error --loop [img]    Loop img file and exit, works in combination with -l & -z
+  -q --quiet      Do not print rsync copy process --no-color      Run script without color formatted text --fix           Try to fix the img file if -a fails with a "broken pipe" error
-                    If optional [extra space] is defined, the img file will be extended with the amount before looping NOTE that only the file gets truncated, no partitions
+                    Will activate rsync options --delete-before & --fsync --rsync         Define custom rsync line manually.
+Will print rsync line for user to edit --loop [img]    Loop img file and exit, works in combination with -l & -z If optional [extra space] is defined, the img file will be extended with the amount before looping NOTE that only the file gets truncated, no partitions